 Mr. Hans Timmer is the Chief Economist for the Europe and Central Asia region of the World Bank.
 He assumed this position on September 1, 2013.
 Under his management, a series of regional reports, most recently, Reaping Digital Dividends and Risks and Returns, and a series of Regional Economic Updates are produced.
 Prior to his current position, Mr. Timmer was Director of the World Bank's Development Prospects Group.

 Mr. Timmer is a quantitative international macroeconomist and econometrician with 30 years of management experience in leading teams of modelers, forecasters, and policy analysts.
 His experience ranges from long-term structural analyses of the economic impact of environmental policies, trade policies, and tax reforms, to short-term monitoring of the business cycle and analysis of monetary and fiscal policies.

-Mr. Timmer has vast experience working with the European Commission, IPCC and the OECD, as well as with the Indian Planning Commission and the Chinese Academy of Social Sciences.
+Before joining the World Bank in 2000, Mr. Timmer was head of international economic analysis at the Central Planning Bureau in the Netherlands.
+In this role, he oversaw global scenario studies and supervised the development of two world models.
+He has vast experience working with the European Commission, Intergovernmental Panel on Climate Change (IPCC), and the Organization for Economic Co-operation and Development (OECD), as well as with the Indian Planning Commission and the Chinese Academy of Social Sciences.
 He holds a Master’s degree in econometrics from Erasmus University in Rotterdam, and was a researcher at the University of Lodz in Poland and at the Netherlands Economic Institute.